wanglichenxj/Low-Rank-Transfer-Human-Motion-Segmentation/README.md

   doi={10.1109/TIP.2018.2870945},
 }
 ```
 This work is our AAAI 2018 extension work: [Learning Transferable Subspace for Human Motion Segmentation](https://github.com/wanglichenxj/TSS_Action_Segmentation).
-Compared with
+A low-rank constraint is designed to further reconstruct the temporal data structure and improve the performance.
 ```
 @inproceedings{TSS_Lichen_AAAI18,
   author = {Lichen Wang and Zhengming Ding and Yun Fu},